ember-app-scheduler/ember-app-scheduler/README.md

 ## Testing the results of a chained promise

-When we are wanting to test the results of a promise that is chained of one of `ember-app-scheduler`'s, the best way to do this is to expose the promise from the component itself.
+When we are wanting to test the results of a promise that is chained off one of `ember-app-scheduler`'s, the best way to do this is to expose the promise from the component itself.

 ```javascript
 // component-with-less-important-content.js